babell00/RealCpuWS/README.md

 Gulp will start server.
 Server can be accessed at http://localhost:3000

 ###Running client normally :P
-double click on index.html in web_client folder.
+Double click on index.html in web_client folder.